kaust-generative-ai/pytorch-gpu-genai-project/README.md

-# pytorch-gpu-data-science-project
+# pytorch-gpu-genai-project

-Repository containing scaffolding for a Python 3-based data science project with GPU acceleration using the [PyTorch](https://pytorch.org/) ecosystem.
+Repository containing scaffolding for a Python 3-based generative AI project with GPU acceleration using the [PyTorch](https://pytorch.org/) ecosystem.

 ## Creating a new project from this template